-Moving from Philadelphia, U.S.A. to Brisbane, Australia on a one-way ticket, Veronica began her Ph.D. at the University of Queensland under the supervision of Prof. Ove Hoegh-Guldberg, A/Prof. Sophie Dove, A/Prof. Gene Tyson, and Prof. Brian Fry (Griffith University).
+Moving from Philadelphia, U.S.A. to Brisbane, Australia on a one-way ticket, Veronica began her Ph.D. at the University of Queensland under the supervision of Prof. Ove Hoegh-Guldberg, A/Prof. Sophie Dove, and Prof. Brian Fry (Griffith University).

 Veronica’s interest in deep reefs was inspired by the research in the deep-sea ecology lab of Dr. Erik Cordes (Temple University), where she was a research assistant and lab manager since college graduation.
 Veronica graduated from Johns Hopkins University (Baltimore, U.S.A.) with a B.A. in Biology in 2012.